1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/impl/recommended-practices.md

 When creator metadata is included, issuers SHOULD:

 - clearly distinguish between the issuing organization and the creator of the achievement definition;
-- identify creators using stable identifiers where possible;
+- identify creators using stable identifiers where possible, using the same identifier for an instituion in `issuer.id` and `creator.id`.
+Institutions should use the same `Profile` information in `issuer` and `creator`.
 - maintain consistency in creator metadata practices across credentials.
 - include creator metadata when external organizations, employers, faculty, or industry experts contributed significantly to the achievement definition or assessment design; and

-> **Issue**:
->
-> - We can clarify the file <code>identify creators using stable identifiers where possible;</code>, i.e use the same identifier for an institution in issuer.id and creator.id.
-> - Or suggest that an institution should have an use the same Profile information
-> - Write an example.
-Point to example here: https://www.imsglobal.org/spec/ob/v3p0#differentiating-issuers-and-achievement-creators

 #### Achievement Creator Example